-- a) sub-funds whose sole purpose is to invest in money market instruments and time deposits with credit institutions; - b) sub-funds whose sole purpose is to invest in time deposits with credit institutions; - c) individual sub-funds and individual share classes, provided that the investment in these sub-funds or share classes is reserved for one or more institutional investors.
+- a) sub-funds whose sole purpose is to invest in money market instruments and time deposits with credit institutions; - b) sub-funds whose sole purpose is to invest in time deposits with credit institutions; - c) individual (sub-)funds and individual share classes, provided that the investment in these (sub-)funds or share classes is reserved for one or more institutional investors.

-In accordance with article 175 of the Law of 2010, the assets of a sub-fund or share class may also be fully exempted from the taxe d'abonnement under certain conditions.
+In accordance with article 175 of the Law of 2010, a (sub-)fund asset or share class may also be fully exempted from the taxe d'abonnement under certain conditions.